How To Carry Helmet On A Bicycle?

 Stem Drape

 If simplicity is your thing and if you don’t want to spend a penny more than you need to, this is the method for you.
-In this method, you need to take the drape the strap of the bike on the bolt of the stem.
+In this method, you need to take the drape the strap of the bicycle on the bolt of the stem.
 After that, simply rest the helmet over the handlebars.

 In this way, the helmet will stay in its place naturally, thanks to gravitation.
 Although the helmet may fall off if you aren’t driving straight and will result in a decent bit of rattling.
 Other than that, this is a perfect method that requires no investment.